zammad/zammad-admin-documentation/channels/twitter-x/twitter.rst

    panel.
 You will need the keys, tokens, and dev environment label from Steps 4 and 5.

-7. Add your Twitter account in Zammad
+7. Add Your Twitter Account in Zammad
 -------------------------------------

 .. figure:: /images/channels/zammad_link_twitter_account.png